WEBSITE UPDATED Tuesday June 22, 2022

 FACT: It’s worth driving extra miles to buy oxygenated live bait.
-With the Oxygen Edge™, you can buy live bait from the dealer that sells high quality baits and transport those bait safely overland for hours to the boat ramp.
+With the Oxygen Edge™, you can buy live bait from the dealer that sells high quality baits and transport those bait safely overland for hours to the boat ramp then to your favorite fishing area.
 Begin your fishing trip with highest quality live bait you can find, then “SUPERCHARGE” that bait with pure oxygen.

 Avoid those aggravating early morning bait lines.
 Buy your live bait later, around 7-9 PM the day before your fishing trip, keep the baits overnight at home or fishing camp.
-Don’t buying sickly, red-nose, poor quality bait and avoid getting up early every morning to throw that cast net.
+Don’t buying sickly, red-nose, lethargic poor-quality bait and avoid getting up early every morning or getting up early, finding bait and throwing that cast net.
 Leave home or camp early with plenty high quality healthy live bait and be at your favorite fishing spot early the next morning with bait you kept alive and healthy overnight.

 Igloo water coolers make great livewells for live baitfish.
 Water coolers are insulated, have tall water column, drain at the bottom, are insulated, have a secure lid and are easily cleaned.
 They are great transport bait tanks, convenient to use in boats, planes and vehicles.
 They work exceptionally well with The Oxygen Edge™.

 Bait shrimp need more livewell bottom surface area or hanging webbing to prevent overcrowding, pinching injuries, cannibalism… shrimp need plenty room.
 Transporting shrimp and baitfish in one livewell for a few hours is OK, not overnight.
 Never put mud minnows and shrimp together even for a short period of time.

 Your ability to managing safe livewell water quality is the key to successful live bait care and transport.